shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/all_electromagnetic_field_tensors.rst

    by Stéphane Haussler

-.. warning:: Under construction
+.. {{{

-In this section, we derive all possible representations of the Faraday tensor :math:`F` and its Hodge dual :math:`⋆\:F`, also noted :math:`G`.
-We take as a starting  point the electromagnetic field 2-form.
-For reference, you can find the derivation in the article :ref:`Maxwell's Equations via Differential Forms`:
+In this section, I systematically derive all representations of the Faraday tensor :math:`F` and its Hodge dual with metric signature :math:`(+,-,-,-)`.
+I cannot imagine there is no sign error in the calculations below.
+The Hodge dual :math:`⋆\:F` is also noted :math:`G`.
+We take as a starting  point the electromagnetic field 2-form derivated in the article :ref:`Maxwell's Equations via Differential Forms`:

 .. math::